 The dreaded S word.
-Some refuse to mention the word around any body that has played golf.
-Many regard it is another four letter word.
+Some refuse to mention the word around anybody that has played golf.
+Many regards it is another four letter word.
 Almost every golfer has experienced it, especially in the most critical moment at the most critical juncture in a round.
 And once it happens, you might as well forget about the rest of the round.
-In the back of your mind on every shot, on every hole you will be thinking about that dreaded shot to the right.
+In the back of your mind on every shot, on every hole, you will be thinking about that dreaded shot to the right.

 The shank has quite a few nick names, the lateral, the hosel shot and my favorite…the hosel rocket.
 So what causes the dreaded lateral?
 Most people think that it is standing too close to the ball.
 The fact that the hosel is coming into the ball might make that true but the funny thing is when you move further away, you still Shank the ball.